 A study of the emotional, physical, mental, moral, and faith development of adolescents.
 Particular attention is given to the needs of adolescents in relationship to family, school, church, and community.

 3. PROFESSIONAL SKILLS

-CEM-2133 Leadership of Christian Educational Ministries
+CEM-2113 Foundations for Christian Educational Ministries